About the Butcher

 In college, Crims studied architecture, not food—although the two passions merged when he worked on a slaughterhouse design project that advocated for the humane treatment of livestock.
 He continued to blend both roles as a managing partner at Pape Meat Company and most currently, as a managing partner of One Henry Adams, which includes Udon Time, Niku Steakhouse and The Butcher Shop by Niku.

 In 2017, Crims was invited to tour Japan with the Japanese Wagyu Beef Committee—the only non-chef included on the tour.
-There, Crims met Omakase Restaurant Group co-owner Jackson Yu and CosechaSD Chef Steve Brown.
+There, Crims met Omakase Restaurant Group co-owner Jackson Yu.
 Chef Yu enthusiastically introduced Crims to his business partner Kash Feng, who was in the early planning stages of a Wagyu-focused butcher shop and restaurant concept slated for a space at One Henry Adams.
-As plans started to coalesce, Feng tapped Brown as the executive chef for the restaurant and Crims as the master butcher for both the restaurant and butcher shop concepts.
+As plans started to coalesce, Feng tapped Crims as the master butcher for both the restaurant and butcher shop concepts.

-As the master butcher for the neighboring Niku Steakhouse, Crims will work side by side with Executive Chef Steve Brown to ensure quality and consistency for the restaurant’s meat program.
+As the master butcher for the neighboring Niku Steakhouse, Crims will work side by side with Executive Chef Dustin Falcon to ensure quality and consistency for the restaurant’s meat program.